 RedTeam Security penetration testing simulates real-world attacks to confirm industry security standards compliance by:

 Our experienced penetration testers offer businesses across industries a fresh view of their security postures.
 Our experts bring both a hacker and an experienced developer mindset to bear on the compliance testing.
 We leverage the many tools at our disposal to effectively carry out that task — just as would hackers looking to steal identities, blackmail individuals, disrupt services, or install ransomware.

 The end result is a detailed report on our findings and a step-by-step walkthrough on each issue uncovered, plus the necessary guidance to effectively remediate vulnerabilities.
-Further, since RedTeam is committed to providing ongoing customer service, our remediation re-testing is always provided at no additional cost.
+Further, since RedTeam Security is committed to providing ongoing customer service, our remediation re-testing is always provided at no additional cost.
 We know that finding vulnerabilities is only valuable if the business is also positioned to effectively address any potential areas of noncompliance.

-Ready to take the next step in improving your organization’s security posture?
-Answer a few questions and get a customized proposal from RedTeam delivered to your inbox.
+Ready to take the next step in improving your organization's security posture?
+Answer a few questions and get a customized proposal from RedTeam Security delivered to your inbox.